 Are you looking to open a cannabis business in Virginia?
 You must consider what is allowed in the town or municipality you intend on starting your marijuana business.
 Local municipalities can determine hours, implement zoning and land use rules, and opt out of retail stores by voter referendum.
-This may be a challenge when the time comes that you want to set up a cannabis business in the state.
-You can expect us to keep this section updated with any particular local restrictions and challenges in the news as this market opens up.
+This may be a challenge when you want to set up a cannabis business in the state.
+You can expect us to update this section with any particular local restrictions and challenges in the news as this market opens up.

-In 2017, the state passed a law allowing patients suffering from intractable epilepsy to access cannabidiol (CBD) or THC-A oil.
+In 2017, the state passed a law allowing registered patients with intractable epilepsy to access CBD products or THC-A oil.
 The following year, the law was significantly expanded to allow any medical condition (including Multiple Sclerosis, Parkinson’s Disease, Cancer, and Crohn’s Disease) to qualify; in 2019 and 2020, additional improvements were made.
-In 2021, the General Assembly passed legislation that added whole plant, “botanical” cannabis to the program (HB 2218/SB 1333) and protects patients from termination or disciplined by their employers for medical cannabis consumption away from work (HB 1862).
+In 2021, the General Assembly passed legislation that added whole plant, “botanical” cannabis to the program (HB 2218/SB 1333) and protects patients from termination or discipline by their employers for medical cannabis consumption away from work (HB 1862).
 In short, Virginia is the 34th state to have a comprehensive medical cannabis law.

-Since then, Virginia’s medical cannabis program has grown to about 9,000 patients, with nearly 500 new applications submitted each week.
+Since then, Virginia’s medical cannabis program has grown to about 9,000 patients, with nearly 500 new applications submitted weekly.
 Applications for Pharmaceutical Processor Permits for HSA I closed on December 4, 2020, and the awarding of conditional approvals will be finalized on March 30, 2021.

 Here’s the current information on the requirements to get started with your Medicinal Marijuana Business in Virginia.